-Various kinds of urban delivery platforms (UDP) have received attention in recent scholarly publications.
-Hou et al. (2018) look into heuristics to simultaneously optimize courier scheduling and routing in general, while Masmoudi et al. (2018) do so for the popular dial-aride problem and Wang (2018) investigate the effect of different fulfillment strategies in the context of urban meal delivery.
+Various kinds of urban delivery platforms (UDP; Appendix E provides a glossary with all abbreviations) have received attention in recent scholarly publications.
+Hou et al. (2018) look into heuristics to simultaneously optimize courier scheduling and routing in general, while Masmoudi et al. (2018) do so for the popular dial-a-ride problem and Wang (2018) investigate the effect of different fulfillment strategies in the context of urban meal delivery.
 Ehmke et al. (2018) and Alcaraz et al. (2019) focus their research on the routing aspect, which is commonly modeled as a so-called vehicle routing problem (VRP).

 Not covered in the recent literature is research focusing on the demand forecasting problem a UDP faces.
-Due to the customers' fragmented locations and the majority of the orders occurring ad-hoc for immediate delivery in the case of a meal delivery platform, forecasting demand for the near future (i.e., several hours) and distinct locations of the city in realtime is an essential factor in achieving timely fulfillment.
+Due to the customers' fragmented locations and the majority of the orders occurring ad-hoc for immediate delivery in the case of a meal delivery platform, forecasting demand for the near future (i.e., several hours) and distinct locations of the city in real-time is an essential factor in achieving timely fulfillment.
 In general, demand forecasting is a well-researched discipline with a decades-long history in scholarly journals as summarized, for example, by De Gooijer and Hyndman (2006).
 Even some meal delivery platforms themselves publish their practices: For example, Bell and Smyl (2018) provide a general overview of supply and demand forecasting at Uber and benchmarks of the methods used while Laptev et al. (2017) investigate how extreme events can be incorporated.